thinking-with-computers/ludus-spec/README.md

 #### Events and asynchronicity
 **Status: This section needs much more research.**

-Asynchronicity is hard no matter how you do it.
+~~Asynchronicity is hard no matter how you do it.
 But the single-threaded JavaScript event loop is likely a good model.
 (Also, look to inspiration from Pyret.)
-I believe it's easy enough to implement with a single reserved word, `defer <expr>`, which bumps a computation to the next tick, and perhaps `wait <time> <expr>`.
+I believe it's easy enough to implement with a single reserved word, `defer <expr>`, which bumps a computation to the next tick, and perhaps `wait <time> <expr>`.~~

+This is superseded by [the actor model](./concurrency.md).

 #### Errors (status: in progress)
 **This section is uneven.**